-Anyone can raise a concern or make a complaint to Practical Action about something they have experienced or witnessed in line with our Global Complaints Policy.
-You can do this verbally or in writing to your Line Manager, HR, Safeguarding Focal Point, or the Global Safeguarding team.
-Complaints can also be made anonymously online through our dedicated reporting service, ethics point (www.ethicspoint.com)
+Anyone can raise a concern or make a complaint to Practical Action about something they have experienced or witnessed in line with our Global Complaints (Whistleblowing) Policy.
+You can do this verbally or in writing to your Line Manager, HR, Safeguarding Focal Point, or the Global Safeguarding Team.
+Complaints can also be made anonymously online through our dedicated reporting service, ethics point (NAVEX - Incident Reporting (ethicspoint.com)